DexDevLab/WindowsPostInstallationTool/README.md

  05 / 27 / 2019

  Project creation.

  ----------------------------------------------------------------------------------------
  08 / 28 / 2019

  Project Publishing.
 Program is funcional.

  Next Steps:

- -Create a JSON file containing script information for ComboBox listing, CMD commands etc and use it efficiently in program;
+ - Create a JSON file containing script information for ComboBox listing, CMD commands etc and use it efficiently in program;
- -Revalidate commands by text instead of using bat file;
+ - Revalidate commands by text instead of using bat file;
- -Discovering why Intel HD Graphics is the only driver who isn't being installed correctly;
+ - Discovering why Intel HD Graphics is the only driver who isn't being installed correctly;
- -Discovering why NETDOM doesn't validate computer into Domain (a possible Windows incompatibility?).
+ - Discovering why NETDOM doesn't validate computer into Domain (a possible Windows incompatibility?)

  -----------------------------------------------------------------------------------------
  10 / 16 / 2019

- -Exclusion of unused scripts and files.
+ - Exclusion of unused scripts and files.
- -Creation of a single file (not JSON yet, but better than nothing) called core.cfg.
+ - Creation of a single file (not JSON yet, but better than nothing) called core.cfg.

  -----------------------------------------------------------------------------------------
  10 / 17 / 2019

- -Alteration in core.cfg and apply.bat for both versions of OSes.
+ - Alteration in core.cfg and apply.bat for both versions of OSes.

 In main Controller:

--New method for load script file
+- New method for load script file
--New method for execute commands by script line
+- New method for execute commands by script line
--New command for installing independent video driver -Excluded commanding for delete temporary files and included into initialization windows batch (apply.bat) -Method doCommands() removed
+- New command for installing independent video driver
+- Excluded commanding for delete temporary files and included into initialization windows batch (apply.bat)
+- Method doCommands() removed

  -------------------------
  10 / 25 / 2019

  Still don't know why video drivers wasnt being installed correctly using batch command.

- -Now program uses Powershell with -Invoke and -Credentials to connect a Admin capable machine and run remotely a ps1 file who adds machine to Domain;
+ - Now program uses Powershell with -Invoke and -Credentials to connect a Admin capable machine and run remotely a ps1 file who adds machine to Domain;
- -Changing ProcessBuilder() from main command (runCMD(List<String> list)) by Runtime.getRuntime().exec();
+ - Changing ProcessBuilder() from main command (runCMD(List<String> list)) by Runtime.getRuntime().exec();
- -Removed Thread.sleep from various lines (trusting in Process.wait() to interrupt thread;
+ - Removed Thread.sleep from various lines (trusting in Process.wait() to interrupt thread;
- -Program version now in Window Title
+ - Program version now in Window Title
  -------------------------
  v2.0.1-20191025-27

--Changed folder struture
+- Changed folder struture
--Fixed apply.bat for Windows 7
+- Fixed apply.bat for Windows 7
--Added specific performance tweaks for Windows 7
+- Added specific performance tweaks for Windows 7